Jawahar Science College: History

+Pandit Jawaharlal Nehru emphasized the importance of developing science and technology.
+In his honor, the college was named Jawahar Science College, and several job-oriented courses were introduced.
+The college began with 120 students and was inaugurated by Minister P. Chidambaram on October 18, 1987.

 Campus

 The college functions in a building in a 40 acres site near NPTI in Block-14, Neyveli, Tamil Nadu, India.

 Academics

 The college offers the following 3-year Undergraduate courses.